centreon/centreon-documentation/en/administration/secure-platform.md

 ## Secure communications between servers

-It strongly recommended to secure communications between the different servers of the Centreon platform if some servers are not in a secure network.
+It is strongly recommended to secure communications between the different servers of the Centreon platform if some servers are not in a secure network.

 > The Table of network flows is available [here](../installation/architectures.html#table-of-network-flows).